 An effective way to do this is by collecting and sharing customer testimonials – either through customer testimonial templates or original writing.

 Whether you are just starting as a freelancer or have been in the industry for a while, customer testimonials can be a great tool to gain new clients and grow your business.
 So, collecting testimonials from satisfied customers is always a good idea.

 Freelancing, like many businesses, can benefit significantly from advertisement and promotion.
 However, one of the most cost-effective advertising methods for freelancers comes from simple testimonials.

 Testimonials allow potential clients to see what people like about your work and services.
 Multiple, well-written testimonials highlighting your services and talent can make for a strong introduction.

 Here are five reasons why testimonials matter.
 Keep these in mind and consider what you may want out of a customer testimonial template.

 When potential clients see positive reviews from past customers during the customer journey, they are more likely to trust that you can deliver high-quality work.

 Reviews and testimonials can be especially important for freelancers with different brand recognition than a larger company or more well-known freelancer.
 With 56.7 million freelancers in the US, it is essential to set oneself apart.

-Having several positive reviews from satisfied customers can set you apart from other freelancers who may have fewer (or any) testimonials.
+Having several positive reviews from satisfied customers can set you apart from other freelancers on websites like Upwork who may have fewer (or any) testimonials.

 A collection of testimonials, such as customer text, video, and audio testimonials, can be crucial in convincing potential clients to choose you over someone else.